aggenebbisj/functionalstate/presentation.md

 ## From mutable to immutable

 ## Outline

 - Why?
-  - What was the problem?
+  - What is the problem?
+    - f(x) shouldBe f(x)
+    - side effects (assignments that change the state of the system)

-  - How does immutability solve this?
+  - How does Functional programming solve this?
+     - side-effect free (substition model)
+        - No temporal couplings
+        - Fewer concurrency issues
+        - No asking what;s the state?

 - But how can anything happen if you never do anything?
   - State changes still happen

 - Example
   - Random numbers (SecureRandom?)
   - Candy dispenser?
   - [Traffic light?](http://timperrett.com/2013/11/25/understanding-state-monad/)

 - Advantages
   - You always know the State that was used to create the next value
   - You can share an instance